MonoTockyLab/MonoTockyLab.github.io/_posts/2024-06-13-CancerImmunotherapy.md

 This research explored the mechanisms of **the anti-PD-L1 and anti-CTLA-4 antibodies** using **Nr4a3-Tocky** technology.
 The findings led us to hypothesize and test the **anti-OX40 antibody**, which demonstrated significant additive effects on anti-cancer T-cell activities.

+I am grateful to my great collaborators, Prof Alan Melcher and Prof Kevin Harrington at ICR, and Prof Taku Okazaki, who is a renowned expert in PD-1 and Lag-3.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">
         {% include figure.liquid loading="eager" path="assets/img/cruk/biorxiv" width="750" class="img-fluid rounded z-depth-1" zoomable=true %}